 There are some great tips in here.
 As you can see, it’s going to take getting to work.

-If you want to see how this fits into a broader plan, check out Do It Yourself Fundraising or get the 100 Donors in 90 Days for a dozen more practical easy-to-follow strategies.
+If you want to see how this fits into a broader plan, check out Do It Yourself Fundraising a simple step-by-step guide for asking without fear.